TahoeJS/open-source-presentation/notes.md

 ### Making a First Commit
 Steps:
 1. fork the repo
-1. make a new branch
+   1. make a new branch, if you want to keep your changes out of the master version of your fork
 1. make your changes
 1. create any necessary tests for new code and make sure existing tests pass
 1. commit your code to your branch